LiliaFramework/Lilia/documentation/docs/hooks/database_persistence.md

 Request that the gamemode re-save a persistent entity's data to disk.

+**When Called**

+This hook is triggered when:
+- A request is made to update persistent entity data
+- Entity data needs to be re-saved to disk
+- Manual persistence updates are requested
+- The system needs to force-save entity state

 **Parameters**

 * `ent` (*Entity*): The persistent entity to update.